Chapter 2 : A New Year

 “Sounds like you had a better holiday than me," Alice chirped up.
 "Mum and Dad were at work most of the time, so I had to look after Tom.
 I’ll tell you it was possibly the most boring holiday I’ve ever had.
 Yours sounded so much more interesting in comparison, so feel for me.”
 Alice put on a convincing pout to prove her point.

 “Yes, I know how it feels to be stuck in a house all day long, and it’s certainly not fun at all!
-Don’t complain Mary, your holiday sounded great,” I replied, but I knew it would be a lost cause, arguing with Mary, so I shuffled over to the seat Lily vacated and rested my head against the window.
+Don’t complain Mary, your holiday sounded great.”
+I knew it would be a lost cause, arguing with Mary, so I shuffled over to the seat Lily vacated and rested my head against the window.
 I could use falling asleep as an excuse if she got angry now.

 “True.
-At least I don’t have to deal with that,” I agreed, and pulled my book out of my bag, knowing it would help diffuse Mary’s anger if I read instead.
-Lily’s cat, Calliope, who had been sitting next to my bag, gave out a light growl when I moved it.
+At least I don’t have to deal with that,” I agreed before stretching out my arms.
+I felt my hand touch something soft and saw I had hit Lily’s cat, Calliope.
+She gave out a soft growl, and I was tempted to hiss in return.
 I couldn’t do anything to please that cat.
 It always seemed to love the others, yet it held a grudge against me.
 Oh well, I never particularly liked cats.
 Dogs always looked like a lot more fun.